arianseyedi/python-envmanager/README.md

     You can pass your own parser function that takes exactly 1 argument with no defaults

+#### Setting a new variable:
+You can use the env object to also set a variable

+#### Managing groups and prepended variables:
+You can use env in a context to get variables from different groups and also use contexts in the same way to access all variables prepended by a certain word!

+* Groupings

+* Prepended words

 ### The (Custom) Validator class
 You can create your own validator class.
 You must however ensure that your class implements function with the signature: *validate(self, value)* and **returns** the parsed value after validation.